The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: Introduction

 In the following we adopt a path integral approach and pay particular attention to the $i\varepsilon$ terms needed to project onto the ground state of the interacting system at finite $\mu$.
 We shall see that the $i\varepsilon$ term projects on a time-independent field configuration (both at zero and at finite density) only in a specific basis of field variables, in which the generalized Lagrangian $\mathcal{L}_{\mu}$ is explicitly $\mu$-dependent and has quadratic terms which are of first order in time derivatives.
 We shall perform our computations in this basis, so that the properties of the ground state of the system can be extracted from the finite $\mu$ quantum effective potential $V_{\rm eff}$.
 Moreover, the structure of the poles of the propagators including the finite $\mu$ $i\varepsilon$ term is always such that observables can be computed in Euclidean space, since the Wick rotation is an analytic continuation that does not cross any singularity.
 When computing the one-loop effective potential we shall therefore compute the one-loop integrals in Euclidean space.
 In a separate work~\cite{NPS} we shall consider systems of fermions at finite chemical potential and show how, crucially, an accurate treatment of the $i\varepsilon$ term allows to compute finite $\mu$ quantities such as the free-energy of a Fermi gas using path integral methods.
-See also Ref.~\cite{Dondi:2022zna} for a recent study of the large charge sector of fermionic CFTs in $d=3$ and their infrared phases.
-Related computations for bosonic systems have been performed previously in Refs.~\cite{Kapusta:1981aa,Bernstein:1990kf,Benson:1991nj,Brauner:2006xm,Sharma:2022jio}.
+The $\mu$ (in)dependence of the fermionic path integral for small $\mu$ in QCD has been analyzed in~\cite{Cohen:2003kd}; see also~\cite{Dondi:2022zna} for a recent study of the large charge sector of fermionic CFTs in $d=3$ and their infrared phases.
+Related computations for bosonic systems have been performed previously in Refs.~\cite{Kapusta:1981aa,Bernstein:1990kf,Benson:1991nj,Sharma:2022jio,Brauner:2006xm}.
 Kapusta~\cite{Kapusta:1981aa} performed a finite-temperature field theory analysis employing the so-called quasi-classical quasi-particle technique that does not fully capture the one-loop corrections in a systematic way, as already noted in the same paper.
 This computation was later improved by Bernstein, Dodelson and Benson~\cite{Bernstein:1990kf,Benson:1991nj}.
 The authors considered scalar fields in $d=4$ and formulated the effective potential computation in a way similar to ours, then specializing to the $\lambda \phi^4$ model.
 The finite temperature computation was also recently reconsidered in Ref.~\cite{Sharma:2022jio}.
 The effective potential, however, is expressed only as an implicit integral over loop momenta.
 Our results are in agreement with those of~\cite{Bernstein:1990kf,Benson:1991nj} whenever they overlap.
 Brauner~\cite{Brauner:2006xm} formulates the calculation of the effective potential for the theory of a complex scalar doublet with $\phi^4$ interactions and internal symmetry $\rm SU(2)\times U(1)$ in $d=4$, and resorts to numerical calculations for the study of its minimum and other properties of interest.
-To the best of our knowledge, the integral representations for the finite $\mu$ effective potential and the closed form expressions for its minimum and the related superfluid effective Lagrangian that we obtain, as well as the general statements on symmetry breaking at finite density and the scaling relations for the symmetry breaking scale, are new results that have not appeared before.
+Related work has also appeared in the context of pion condensation~\cite{Son:2000xc}, see for instance~\cite{Adhikari:2019mdk,Adhikari:2019mlf,Adhikari:2020ufo}.
+In particular, Adhikari, Andersen and Kneschke have shown that in chiral perturbation theory the pion condensation transition occurs for a critical chemical potential equal to the pion pole mass at next-to-leading order.
 On a more formal side, some properties of the relativistic $\lambda \phi^4$ model at finite $\mu$ have been analyzed in the context of axiomatic QFT in Ref.~\cite{Brunetti:2019cax}.